- > When will the new Mac Pro be released?

 "Something great for our pro customers" Phil Schiller

-Schiller says: "We have a team working hard on it right now.
+At the time Apple's Phil Schiller said: "We have a team working hard on it right now.
 We want to architect it so that we can keep it fresh with regular improvements, and we're committed to making it our highest-end, high-throughput desktop system, designed for our demanding pro customers.

 "...Now, you won't see any of those products [also including a Pro display, to be launched alongside the new Pro] this year; we're in the process of that.
 We think it's really important to create something great for our pro customers who want a Mac Pro modular system, and that'll take longer than this year to do."